How to Set Parental Controls on Kindle Fire

 - Compatible with every leading Android and iOS device (no need to root/jailbreak)

 - Comes with a free trial version

 Since FamiSafe comes with a free trial version, you can get a hang of it without spending a single dime.
-Go ahead and download it on you and your kid’s Android or iOS device and make sure they only access the age-appropriate content.
+Go ahead and download it on your and your kid's Android or iOS device and make sure they only access the age-appropriate content.
 Furthermore, you can follow the above-mentioned steps to set prenatal controls on Kindle Fire as well.